 Connect with other student leaders from across Mississippi to share ideas, identify solutions to these problems and build lasting friendships;

-Explore the issues, current research and opportunities to make a difference at Mississippi State University; and
+Explore the issues, current research and opportunities to make a difference at the Mississippi State University; and

 Interact with global leaders, innovators and entrepreneurs in Mississippi working to end hunger and poverty and improve food security around the world.